 Attempted removal

-Due to its precarious position, numerous attempts to dislodge the huge rock have taken place but to no avail.
+Due to its precarious position, numerous attempts to dislodge the huge rock have taken place to no avail.

 One of the first individuals to attempt to dislodge the round stone was the Pallava king Narasimhavarman, who ruled southern India from 630 to 668AD.

 Not for a lack of trying, the mission was unsuccessful, and a similar endeavour was undertaken in 1908 by the Governor of Madras, Arthur Lawley.
 He feared for the safety of the town at the base of the hill and is said to have used seven elephants to try to move it, also without any luck.
+All these attempts have cemented its reputation as immovable.

 Unsurprisingly the abnormal rock is popular with tourists and locals, who pose for funny photographs under its base, in an attempt to push it back up the hill!